nelsoft-easyshop/yilinker-express-api/doc/content/header.md

 ### Support

-Further inquiries may be sent to `developer-express@yilinker.com`.
+Further inquiries may be sent to `developer-express@yilinker.ph`.